Jon Lundberg

-Jon Lundberg (born June 26, 1961 in Royal Oak, Michigan) is an American politician and a Republican member of the Tennessee State Senate for the 4th district.
+Jon C. Lundberg (born June 26, 1961) is an American politician who served as a Republican member of the Tennessee State Senate for the 4th district.
 He was first elected to the 105th Tennessee General Assembly (2007–2008).
-He serves as deputy speaker of the Senate and first vice chairman of the Education Committee, a member of the Finance and Judiciary Committee.
+He served as deputy speaker of the Senate and first vice chairman of the Education Committee, a member of the Finance and Judiciary Committee.
 In the House, he was chairman of the Civil Justice Committee, the Commerce Subcommittee, a member of the Civil Justice Subcommittee, a member of the Insurance and Banking Committee, and a member of the Calendar and Rules Committee.
 He also served in leadership as the Republican floor leader.

 Following the statement from then Lt.
 Governor Ron Ramsey that he would not seek reelection, Lundberg announced his bid for the Lt.
 Governor's Senate seat on March 18, 2016.
 Lundberg won a four-way primary by more than 55% on August 4, 2016, and went on to win the general election November 8, 2016.

 In 2020, Lundberg won re-election to the 4th Senate district in the general election by nearly 80%.
+Lunderberg lost his primary election by four points in 2024.